Industry Knowledge

 If you’re primarily working in desert or arid regions, Tan 499 might be the better choice due to its excellent blending capabilities in these settings.
 It’s also the go-to color if you’re using MultiCam gear.

 On the other hand, if you need a more versatile color that can handle a variety of environments, Coyote Brown is a solid option.
 Its darker tone makes it a reliable choice for mixed terrains and even urban areas.
-Plus, its popularity across different military branches and law enforcement speaks to its effectiveness and adaptability.

 Conclusion